charlesrubach/RoguesRing/README.md

 Get a real Rogue's Ring or Flask and other cool stuff at: http://www.scamstuff.com/

-Watch the NSFW Show: http://diamondclub.tv/
+Watch Night Attack on http://diamondclub.tv/